 In the 2000 and 2002-3 versions, the add-in provides a Custom toolbar called 'Insert Files' which should be displayed by default, but if it isn’t select View > Toolbars and check the 'Insert Files' entry.

-In Word 2007/2010, the Insert Documents command can be found in the Boiler group on the Insert tab of the ribbon.
+In Word 2007 and later, the Insert Documents command can be found in the Boiler group on the Insert tab of the ribbon.

-In the Word 97/2000 version the following dialog is used instead.
+In the Word 97/2000 version there is no Excel option and the following dialog is used instead.

 Select the folder that contains the documents you wish to include and click ‘Open’ or ‘OK’ according to version.

-This causes the following dialog box to be displayed (the Word 97-2000 version does not have all the options shown here, and the Word 2002/3 version uses a different font in the dialogs as the Calibri font used here is not available to a default installation of Word 2002/3).
+This causes the following dialog box to be displayed (the Word 97-2000 version does not have all the options shown below).

 The above dialog will appear each time the utility is run, however it can be hidden by clicking the check box at the bottom of the next screen